MachinelearningexpertQihang/Data-Science-Project/README.md

 Future Predictions
 The trained model can be used to predict future stock prices.
 Given the last known sequence of stock prices, the model predicts the next n time steps (e.g., 30 days).
 The predictions are inverse-transformed to their original scale and visualized.

-Usage
-Step 1: Install Dependencies
-Ensure you have the required libraries installed:

-bash
-复制
-pip install numpy pandas torch matplotlib scikit-learn yfinance Step 2: Run the Script
-Run the script to train the model, backtest it, and generate future predictions:

-bash
-复制
-python lstm_stock_prediction.py
-Step 3: Interpret Results
-The script will output training loss values for each epoch.

-Backtest results (MSE, RMSE, MAE) will be printed.

-Plots of actual vs. predicted prices and future predictions will be displayed.

-Dependencies
-Python 3.x

-Libraries:

-numpy

-pandas

-torch

-matplotlib

-scikit-learn

-yfinance

 Project2:Game Behavior Data Collection SDK (GameEventTracker Class) This part implements the in-game event tracking system.
 The main functions include:
 Initialize player sessions and user information Track various game events (startup, payment, upgrade, task completion, card drawing, etc.) Ensure data security through a signature mechanism Send data to the backend server for analysis